 Your supervisory team is your primary source of support for your academic work.
 You and your supervisors need to work together.
-For some part-time research degrees this can be for a period as long as seven years.
 To do so harmoniously requires an understanding of the roles.

 Supervisors work in teams of two or three and the main supervisor is called the Director of Studies.
 The other supervisors are referred to as second supervisors.
 As a team they will have the academic expertise in your topic area and experience of supervising students to successful completion.